1w3j/ncrptr/README.md

-Java Encryptor can be opened as project on Netbeans IDE
+ncrptr uses javax.crypto library and it can be opened as project on Netbeans IDE